ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Both the ``.got`` and ``.got.plt`` sections are aligned to a minimum of 8 bytes.
 They both contain 8-byte sized entries.

-If a program requires direct access to the absolute address of a symbol, that symbol will have a GOT entry.
+If a position-independent program requires direct access to the absolute address of a symbol, that symbol will have a GOT entry.
 Because the executable and shared objects have their own independent GOTs, a symbol's address may appear in several tables.
 The dynamic linker processes all of the relocations in the ``.got`` section before giving control to any code in the process image, thus ensuring the absolute addresses are available during execution.
+Code in the process that runs as part of a GNU indirect function resolver is an exception to this rule.
+See `GNU Indirect Functions`_ for the restrictions on what addresses can be accessed from a resolver function.

 By convention the ``.got`` section's first entry (number zero) is reserved to hold the address of the dynamic structure, referenced with the linker defined symbol ``_DYNAMIC``.
-Some dynamic linker's use this address or another reserved symbol to find its own dynamic structure without without having yet processed their own relocation entries.
-For AArch64 entries one and two in the ``.got`` are also reserved.
+Versions of glibc prior to version 2.35 use this address to find its own dynamic structure without without having yet processed their own relocation entries.

+AArch64 entries one and two in the ``.got.plt`` are reserved for the dynamic linker.

 For AArch64 the linker defined ``_GLOBAL_OFFSET_TABLE_`` symbol should be the address of the first global offset table entry in the ``.got``